anthonybaulo/ml-proposals/proposals.md

 ### Predictive
 * Can the popularity of a song on Spotify be predicted by its audio features?

-	* At present, the features I intend to include are:
+	* At present, the features are:
 		* danceability
 		* energy
 		* key